GeekBerry/js-conflux-sdk/README.md

 - epochHeight `number`: epoch height
 - from `string`: address of the sender.
 - gas `BigInt`: gas provided by the sender.
-- gasPrice `number`: gas price provided by the sender in Drip.
+- gasPrice `number`: gas price provided by the sender in Wei.
 - hash `string`: hash of the transaction.
 - nonce `BigInt`: the number of transactions made by the sender prior to this one.
 - r `string`: ECDSA signature r